 - Route A. Do nothing structural.
 Rely on the Residence Nil Rate Band, transferable spouse allowances, and the CGT uplift on death.

-- Route B. Lifetime gift with full market rent paid by the donor for ongoing occupation, per FA 1986 Sch 20 para 6(1)(a).
+- Route B. Gift the house in your lifetime but pay full market rent to keep living there, per FA 1986 Sch 20 para 6(1)(a).

-- Route C. Lifetime gift of an undivided share with genuine shared occupation, per FA 1986 s.102B(4).
+- Route C. Gift an undivided share of the home and genuinely share occupation with the person you give it to, per FA 1986 s.102B(4).

-- Route D. Testamentary Immediate Post-Death Interest (IPDI) for the surviving spouse with capital to the children, per IHTA 1984 s.49A.
+- Route D. Leave the home in your will as an Immediate Post-Death Interest (IPDI) for the surviving spouse, with the capital going to the children, per IHTA 1984 s.49A.

-Route A is what happens by default.
-Routes B and C are lifetime gift routes that try to start the seven-year PET clock cleanly.
-Route D is a testamentary route that uses the spouse exemption and the second-death allowances together.
-Each route trades inheritance tax against capital gains tax, cash flow, and the practical reality of where the family will live.
+Route A is what happens if you do nothing.
+Routes B and C are lifetime gifts that try to start the seven-year PET clock cleanly.
+Route D is a will route that uses the spouse exemption and the second-death allowances together.
+Pick by your age, your health, the capital gains position on the property, and whether there is a surviving spouse to protect.

 The RNRB architecture